March 14, 2025

 While it may seem tempting, rewiring a house yourself is not recommended.
 Electrical work is highly technical and requires extensive training.
 Incorrect installations can lead to dangerous situations and costly corrections.

-We’ve had jobs we’ve been asked to inspect for certification in the past, we’ve ended up finding a litany of problems during inspection, which cost thousands to rectify.
+We’ve had jobs which we’ve been asked to inspect for certification in the past, we’ve ended up finding a litany of problems during inspection, which cost thousands to rectify.

 Our advice: